niniwu1207-cmd/spotify-popularity-analysis/README.md

 The results do not provide sufficient evidence to conclude that explicit and non-explicit tracks have different popularity distributions in this dataset.
 Although explicit tracks have a slightly higher average popularity score, the observed difference could reasonably be explained by random variation.

 ## Framing a Prediction Problem
-### Research Question:

-Which audio features are associated with Spotify track popularity?

-### Prediction Problem:
+### Prediction Problem

-The prediction problem is to predict a Spotify track's popularity score using its audio features.
+The prediction problem is to predict a Spotify track's popularity score using its audio features and metadata.

 ### Type of Problem: